HKcyberstark/TI_Mod/use-case/logtsash-filter.md

 Add below Filter plugin with your Network data processing to query the threat feeds matching.

 So, for events that hit this filter (firewall traffic), the "dst_ip" is checked against the minemeld index and checks if the IP address exists within each range.
-This then adds new fields to the firewall traffic (sources/confidence) and adds a new tag (minemeld_trigger_src).
+This then adds new fields to the firewall traffic (sources/confidence) and adds a new tag (threatintel_trigger).

 ```
 filter {